 Modern Innovations Stainless Steel Knife Bar | Amazon

 1. Do not put knives in the dishwasher or you will damage the blades.
 Dishwasher detergents can be harsh and the force of the water will cause a knife to bump around, dulling its sharp edge.
+Even in the sink, use a gentle soap without bleach or a lot of citrus, like Method or Mrs. Meyers, or even Dawn.

-4. Do not leave a knife close to the counter edge where little hands can reach it.
+4. Do not leave a knife close to a counter edge where little hands can reach it.
 We know this is parenting 101, but I remind myself of this almost everyday.
 And other caregivers who use your kitchen may need the reminder too.

-How to store kitchen knives: Magnetic strips
+How to store kitchen knives properly

 The key is to properly use your magnetic knife strip: When you return a knife to the strip, make sure that the sharp edge doesn’t bang into the wood or metal, which can dull the blade over time.
 Also make sure that you do a little research to ensure the strip is strong enough and anchored in well enough to hold all of your knives.

-Handmade in Philadelphia from husband and wife duo Peg and Awl, the Reclaimed Knife Grabber at Food52 ($100; above & lead photo) is as gorgeous as it is functional.
-Made from reclaimed walnut, this would make a beautiful gift for the cook in your life.
+Reclaimed, handcrafted walnut magnetic knife rack is GORGEOUS, and protects your knives better than a knife block while saving counter spaceHandmade in Philadelphia from husband and wife duo Peg and Awl, the Reclaimed Wood Magnetic Knife Grabber at Food52 (also in top photo) is as gorgeous as it is functional.
+Made from reclaimed walnut, or ash this would make a beautiful gift for the cook in your life.
 Who might also be yourself!

-The Bellemain Bamboo Drawer Knife Organizer can help you learn how to store knives in your drawer safely and conveniently. | Amazon
+The Bellemain Bamboo Drawer Knife Organizer can help you store knives in your drawer safely and conveniently.

-This chic and functional Magnetic Knife Block will make you rethink how to store knives. | Food52Fitting up to ten knives, the Magnetic Wood Knife Block I found at Food52 combines the elegance of a cool knife block with the magnetic function I like.
-This beauty is made of maple or acacia, and at $120 it also carries a substantial price tag — but just think of all the different ways you could display it!
+Chic and functional Messermeister Magnetic Knife Block makes for great knife storageAs an alternative to knife blocks, this Magnetic Wood Knife Block I found at Food52 fits up to 10 knives, and combines the elegance of a cool knife block with the magnetic function I like.
+This beauty is made of maple or acacia, and while it’s pricy at nearly $150, it really is an heirloom piece that looks as fantastic as it is functional.
+Just think of all the different ways you could display it!